infection/site/src/guide/usage.md

   * `json` - machine-readable file in JSON format.
 Can be programmatically analyzed.
 In addition to general stats, contains original, mutated code, diff and test framework output for each Mutant.
   * `perMutator` - a markdown file which will give a break-down of the effectiveness of each mutator.
   Each of the above logs accept a local filename to write to (eg `infection.log`), or you can write to the terminal using `php://stdout` or `php://stderr`, this can be useful in CI to store the mutation results in the output.
+  * `github` - prints GitHub Annotation warnings right in the Pull Request.
+Supposed to be used with GitHub Actions.
+See [`--logger-github`](/guide/command-line-options.html#logger-github)
 * `tmpDir` - Optional.
 It's a folder where Infection creates its configs, caches and other stuff.
 It may be useful for people who doesn't have access to the default system temporary folder and/or doesn't have write permissions.
 Either absolute `/tmp/folder` or relative `var/cache` paths can be used.
 * `phpUnit` - optional key
   * `configDir` - custom directory path with `phpunit.xml.dist` file.
 This is useful for example for old Symfony app, where `phpunit.xml.dist` is located at `./app`